CARE – Center for Altruism Research and Education

 Driving in a New Direction

-After his release, this father threw himself into recovery programs, staying clean and sober — motivated by his young daughter and a dream of one day owning his own business.
+After his release from incarceration due to addiction, this father threw himself into recovery, staying clean and sober — motivated by his young daughter and a dream of one day owning his own business.
 He had lost too many people he loved to addiction and refused to be one more statistic.

 CARE connected him with a donated vehicle from a widow whose husband died from an overdose.
 She gave the car so someone truly embracing sobriety could use it to build a new life — and in doing so, found her own healing.
-Giving became part of her grieving.
+Giving became part of her process to turn her grief into gratitude.

 Kindness Multiplies